List of express bus routes in New York City: Caravan Bus Systems (temporary operation)

 From late 1988 to early 1990, Queens Surface Corporation discontinued the QM1 Wall Street and QM3 after the City of New York pulled its funding for the service.
 Caravan Bus Systems Inc. picked up these routes due to equipment shortages and budget cuts with the approval of the NYCDOT.
-Caravan Bus Systems Inc. ran the QM1 Wall Street and QM3 with no subsidy from NYC and returned the lines to Queens Surface Corp. in 1990 after protest from Queens elected officials who were afraid that Caravan Bus Systems Inc. would discontinue the routes after Caravan Bus Systems Inc. lost money on the routes and was refused the city subsidy that these routes got under Queens/Steinway Transit Corp. prior to Queens Surface taking over the routes on July 1, 1988.
+Caravan Bus Systems Inc. ran the QM1 Wall Street and QM3 with no subsidy from NYC and returned the lines to Queens Surface in 1990.
+This was due to protests from Queens elected officials who were afraid that Caravan Bus Systems Inc. would discontinue the routes after they lost money and was refused the city subsidy that these routes got under Queens/Steinway Transit Corp. prior to Queens Surface takeover on July 1, 1988.